 The Level 2 Certificate in Animal Care is an assignment-based course aimed at people looking to make a career change or simply people with an interest in the care and welfare of companion animals.

 |Study Type:||Part Time|

 Start Date: Tuesday, 20 September 2022 - 6pm - 9pm (plus one practical day on a Saturday)

 You will be taught by qualified teachers with extensive industry experience in the field of animal care as well as academic qualifications in the field.
 The delivery is a mixture of classroom based theory sessions as well as some practical, hands-on experience with animals, utilising Nescot’s extensive animal facilities.

 During the year, you will study these units:

-Applicants should be prepared to attend every taught session, but should also be aware that as the course is assessed entirely through assignments, there is a degree of work to be completed outside the Thursday evening lessons.
-As a rough guide, for every 3-hour taught session you can expect to complete an additional 3 hours of assignment work or reading in your own time.
+Applicants should be prepared to attend every taught session, but should also be aware that as the course is assessed entirely through assignments, there is a degree of work to be completed outside the evening lessons.
+As a rough guide, for every 3-hour taught session you can expect to complete an additional two hours of assignment work or reading in your own time.

 *Exam fee included

 Please note: Fees are for the academic year 2022/23 entry and are for home and EU students of all ages.
 For more information about financial support for students, please click here.